flairNLP/flair/resources/docs/TUTORIAL_TRAINING_A_MODEL.md

 ### Training the classifier

 To train a model, you need to create three files in this way: A train, dev and test file.
 After you converted the data you can use the
-`NLPTask.AG_NEWS` to read the data, if the data files are located in the following folder structure:
+`NLPTaskDataFetcher` to read the data, if the data files are located in the following folder structure:
 ```
 /resources/tasks/ag_news/train.txt
 /resources/tasks/ag_news/dev.txt